Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Introduction

 The proof of the upper bound on the $3$-extent is straightforward in the Riemannian cases, both for manifolds and orbifolds, since the geometry of the space of directions is rigid.
 The greater flexibility in general Alexandrov spaces creates a surprising difficulty in proving the upper bound in full generality.
 We define here a condition which permits the extension of this bound.

-\begin{definition}[Condition \qprime{}] An action of the circle $T^1$ on an Alexandrov space $\Sigma^3$ of dimension $3$ with $\curv \geq 1$ will be said to satisfy \emph{Condition \qprime{}} if it is fixed-point-free and the following hold:
+\begin{definition}[Condition \qprime{}] An isometric action of the circle $T^1$ on an Alexandrov space $\Sigma^3$ of dimension $3$ with $\curv \geq 1$ is said to satisfy \emph{Condition \qprime{}} if it is fixed-point-free and the following hold:

-\begin{enumerate} \item $\Sigma^3/T^1$ is a small space; \item the double branched cover of $\Sigma^3 / T^1$ over any two points corresponding to finite isotropy is small; and \item if there are three components of finite isotropy, $\diam \left( \Sigma^3 / T^1 \right) \leq \frac{\pi}{4}$. \end{enumerate} \end{definition}
+\begin{enumerate} \item $\Sigma^3/T^1$ is a small space; \item The double branched cover of $\Sigma^3 / T^1$ over any two points corresponding to finite isotropy is small; and \item If there are three components of finite isotropy, $\diam \left( \Sigma^3 / T^1 \right) \leq \tfrac{\pi}{4}$. \end{enumerate} \end{definition}

 The first part of the condition is sufficient to bound the number of isolated fixed points.
-The other two parts are used to obtain further information about the isotopy type of the singular set in the orbit space.
+The other two parts are used to obtain that the singular set is unknotted in the orbit space.

-While Condition \qprime{} may seem technical, it is satisfied for any fixed-point-free action on the unit sphere $\sph^3(1)$ and hence on $\sph^3(1)/\Gamma$ for any finite subgroup $\Gamma \subgp \O(4)$.
+While Condition \qprime{} may seem technical, we show in Lemma \ref{l:qprime} that it is satisfied for any fixed-point-free isometric circle action on a $3$-dimensional spherical orbifold of constant curvature 1.